tachiyomiorg/website/src/help/faq/README.md

 To uninstall an extension from within **Tachiyomi**, go to <NavigationText item="browse"/> → **Extensions** then tap **Uninstall** on the extension you want to remove.
 :::

 ### MangaDex

-#### Version 5 API Rewrite

-##### Why are all my manga saying "Manga ID format has changed, migrate from MangaDex to MangaDex to continue reading"?
-You need to [migrate](/help/guides/source-migration/) all your MangaDex manga from MangaDex to MangaDex as MangaDex has changed their manga ID system from IDs to UUIDs.

-##### Why can I not restore from a JSON backup?
-JSON backups are now unusable due to the ID change.
-You will have to manually re-add your manga.

 #### How can I block particular Scanlator Groups?